An Age of Information Characterization of SPS: Main Results

 \section{Main Results}

 In this chapter, we present two results.
 The first result, Theorem~\ref{thm:segmentation}, describes the segments into which the AoI can be decomposed.
-The second and main result of this paper, Theorem ~\ref{thm:pmfAoI}, is an approximation of the pmf of the AoI.
-In addition, we show numerical results for the cdf of the approximated AoI and discuss the quality of the approximation.
+The second and main result of this paper, Approximation ~\ref{thm:pmfAoI}, is an approximation of the pmf of the AoI.
+In addition, we show numerical results for the cdf of the approximated AoI and discuss the quality of the approximation by comparing it to simulations of the above discussed system model.
 Finally, we conclude this section with numerical results for the average AoI and the age-violation probability.